Robert-van-Engelen/Forth850/README.md

                     rl d            ;  8    ;   de << 1 -> de
                     djnz 3$         ; 13(51); until --b = 0

-We can make an additional speed improvement.
+We can make an additional speed improvement, which only costs us one more instruction byte.
 To calculate the high order byte we do not need to iterate over all 8 bits of the high order multiplier stored in register c, but only over the nonzero bits.
 We also can ignore the lower order result stored in register e.
 This reduces the max loop iteration cycle time to 32 and 33 per bit.
 Furthermore, the second loop only runs until the last bit of register c is shifted out.
 If register c is zero, the second loop does not execute thereby saving hundreds of cycles.
 We also use jp instead of jr to improve and balance the cycle time per bit:

     mult1616:       ld hl,0                 ; 0 -> hl
                     ld a,c                  ; c -> a low order byte of n1